Skip to content

 • Refractory cases: add cyclosporine 3–5 mg/kg/day

-Anterior uveitis (Grade 1–2)
+Anterior Uveitis (Grade 1–2)

 • Sub-Tenon injection: triamcinolone acetonide 20 mg